Understanding Discrete Fourier Transformation with mathematics and Python codes

 4) Access MinIO using API

 In addition to the MinIO web console, you can use the API addresses to access the MinIO server and perform S3 operations.
 You can use different SDKs, such as boto3 and bulkboto3, to perform bucket and object operations to any Amazon S3-compatible object storage service.
 Applications can authenticate using the MINIO_ROOT_USER as aws_access_key_id and MINIO_ROOT_PASSWORD as aws_secret_access_key credentials.
-Here, I’ve provided a small python code for creating and transferring a directory with its structure to the bucket using the bulkboto3 package:
+Please note that we need to communicate on port 9000 through MinIO APIs as we set in the docker-compose file.
+Here, I have provided a small python code for creating and transferring a directory with its structure to the bucket using the bulkboto3 package:

 import logging